gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 This is not great because *conceptually* the `<input>` hasn’t been *replaced* with `<p>` — it just moved.
 We don’t want to lose its selection, focus state, and content due to re-creating the DOM.

-While this problem has an easy fix (which we’ll get to in a minute), it doesn’t occur often in the React applications.
+While this problem has an easy fix (which we’ll get to in a minute), it doesn’t occur often in React applications.
 It’s interesting to see why.

 In practice, you would rarely call `ReactDOM.render` directly.
 Instead, React apps tend to be broken down into functions like this: